jtroo/bb-cli-merge/README.md

 # Commit message after merging

 This tool always uses the squash merge strategy.
-There are two ways that the commit message can be formatted, determed by the `-c | --commit` flag.
+There are two ways that the commit message can be formatted, determined by the `-c | --commit` flag.
 They are mostly similar, with the difference being in the commit body.

 ## Header